nonameuserd/licensing-verification-platform/cool-stuffs/docs/GTM-monopoly-roadmap.md

 ## The Monopoly Thesis: "Verifiable Credential Infrastructure for Professional Licensing"

+### "We built the first blockchain verification platform that makes professional credential verification as fast as a credit card transaction."
+'Stripe for Professional Credentials'

+**eliminates the $50-200 cost per credential verification**

 **Objective**: Become the canonical verification layer for professional licensing boards (medical, legal, engineering, financial services) by combining ZKPs for privacy-preserving credential verification, web-based platform, and on-chain credential registry.

 **Core Value Proposition**: